mgill2/team3-ridewithu-IIT/README.md

 vagrant box add ubuntu14045-vanilla-webserver.box --name webserver2

-For Mac/Linux Users (if you going to run the a script run macusers.sh this is becuase there is a powershell script for this but we also made one for mac/linux users to run vagrant ssh, init, and up)
+For Mac/Linux Users (if you going to run the a script run macusers.sh this is becuase there is a powershell script for this but we also made one for mac/linux users to run vagrant init and up)

+cd up a directory and then go into the build cd into webserver and vagrant ssh then open another terminal and go to the build directory and then database and do vagrant ssh

 Or you can do it manually